Why is your company called Pygmy?

 Do you offer boat building classes?

 Yes!
-We do.
-Our classes have been very popular and fill quickly.
+We do, but it is not necessary to take a class in order to build one of our boats.
+Nonetheless, our classes have been very popular and fill quickly.
 You can check-out a schedule here: boat building classes.

 What kind of epoxy do you use?